 6 x 15 minute episodes

 Young Timothy is spending a seaside holiday with his parents when, intrigued by a sound only he can hear, he enters a cave and falls into the water which trickles along its floor.
-He discovers a magic fountain which can take him back in time.
+He discovers a magic fountain that can take him back in time.

-It’s a happy accident which leads to a meeting with a monk, the exploration of a colourful new dimension and a battle with a sinister waiter who believes a local legend about a hidden cache of riches and wants to rob the magic fountain of its treasures.
+It’s a happy accident that leads to a meeting with a monk, the exploration of a colourful new dimension and a battle with a sinister waiter who believes a local legend about a hidden cache of riches and wants to rob the magic fountain of its treasures.

 Timothy discovers a secret passage leading from the seashore and the waiter is dragged by the flood of water into a subterranean passage.